Aníbal Cavaco Silva: Prime minister

-In the 1991 election Cavaco Silva's party had a majority even larger (50.6 percent) than the one of four years earlier.
-He decided not to contest the 1995 election, and the PSD, lacking a leader of his stature, lost 48 seats and the election.
+In the 1991 election Cavaco Silva's party had a majority even larger (50.6 per cent) than the one of four years earlier.
+After 10 years in office, he decided not to run for another term as party leader, not contesting the 1995 election, and the PSD, lacking a leader of his stature, lost 48 seats and the election to the Socialists.

 Post-premiership

-Cavaco Silva contested the 1996 presidential election, but was defeated by the Mayor of Lisbon, Jorge Sampaio, the Socialist candidate.
-Retiring from politics, he served for several years as an advisor to the board of the Banco de Portugal (Bank of Portugal), but retired from this position in 2004.
+Cavaco Silva contested the 1996 presidential election but was defeated by the Mayor of Lisbon, Jorge Sampaio, the Socialist candidate.
+Retiring from politics, he served for several years as an advisor to the board of the Banco de Portugal (Bank of Portugal) but retired from this position in 2004.
 He then became a full professor at the School of Economics and Management of the Catholic University of Portugal, where he taught the undergraduate and MBA programs.